TreasureAD/CMPSC-463---Project-1/README.md

 |Empty List|  1.4543533325195312e-05|1.9073486328125e-06| 6.198883056640625e-06|

 **Run time results**

 As seen in the various test cases, Timsort generally performs better than both Insertion Sort and Merge Sort in terms of runtime.
 It is optimized for a wide range of input data and handles both small and large datasets efficiently.
 In summary, Timsort is a more efficient and versatile sorting algorithm compared to both Insertion Sort and Merge Sort, especially when dealing with different types of datasets.

 # ***Numerical Result and Theoretical Analysis***

 Timsort: In the average case, Timsort has a time complexity of O(n log n).
 In the best case, it can reach O(n), and in the worst case, it is still O(n log n).
 Merge Sort: Merge sort also has a time complexity of O(n log n) in all cases.
 Insertion Sort: Insertion sort has an average time complexity of O(n^2), making it less efficient than Timsort and merge sort.

+Timsort has a time complexity of O(n log n) in the average and worst case, making it superior to Insertion Sort (O(n^2) in the worst case) and Merge Sort (O(n log n) in the average and worst case).
+Timsort's hybrid approach combines the strengths of both algorithms to achieve this.
 As seen from the time complexities and test cases, Timsort is an efficient sorting algorithm, especially for real-world data.
 It adapts its strategy to different input scenarios, making it a good choice for general-purpose sorting.